Common Type System & Common Language Specification

-Again, two terms that are freely used in the .NET world, they actually are crucial to understand how the .NET platform enables multi-language development and to understand how it works.
+Again, two terms that are freely used in the .NET world, they actually are crucial to understand how a .NET implementation enables multi-language development and to understand how it works.

 Common Type System

-To start from the beginning, remember that the .NET platform is language agnostic.
+To start from the beginning, remember that a .NET implementation is language agnostic.
 This doesn’t just mean that a programmer can write her code in any language that can be compiled to IL.
-It also means that she needs to be able to interact with code written in other languages that are able to be used on the .NET platform.
+It also means that she needs to be able to interact with code written in other languages that are able to be used on a .NET implementation.

 In order to do this transparently, there has to be a common way to describe all supported types.
 This is what the Common Type System (CTS) is in charge of doing.
 It was made to do several things: